 St. John’s, Newfoundland

-One of the oldest cities in North America – and one of the closest to the European continent – St. John’s, Newfoundland, is Canada’s easternmost provincial capital.
-Famously friendly, it’s been welcoming people from around the world ever since the Vikings landed a millennium ago.
+One of the oldest cities in North America and the closest to Europe, St. John’s, Newfoundland, is Canada’s easternmost provincial capital.
+Known for its famously friendly atmosphere, the city has welcomed people from around the globe since the Vikings first arrived a millennium ago.

 Its arts, culture, and history scenes are alive and well.
 New and younger residents will adore the city’s quirky style and brightly colored homes, not to mention its steep cobblestone streets, investment in small businesses, and emerging reputation for great food.

-As well, St. John’s has a strong education sector topped off by the well-respected Memorial University.
+St. John’s also has a strong education sector topped off by the well-respected Memorial University.

 Halifax, Nova Scotia

-Halifax is sometimes referred to as the hub of Atlantic Canada, and it’s a small coastal city that’s growing fast.
-Home to the world’s second-largest natural harbor, Halifax is simply charming, with great restaurants, excellent culture, and six universities that draw thousands of international students every year.
+Halifax is a rapidly growing coastal city that is sometimes referred to as the hub of Atlantic Canada.
+Home to the world’s second-largest natural harbor, it exudes charm with its vibrant restaurant scene, rich cultural offerings, and six universities that attract thousands of international students each year.

 This East Coast gem is known for affordable housing, a lower cost of living when compared to Canada’s biggest cities, and calmer weather.
 Although it lacks the robust job market or nightlife of cosmopolitan hubs such as Toronto and Montreal, it’s a worthy choice if you prefer a slower pace of life.